Digital Dice Circuit

 Digital Dice Circuit using 555 Timer IC

-4017 IC is a CMOS decade counter chip.
-It can produce output at the 10 pins (Q0 – Q9) sequentially, means it produce output one by one at the 10 output pins.
-This output is controlled through the clock pulse at PIN 14.
-At first, output at Q0 (PIN 3) is HIGH, then with each clock pulse, output advance to the next PIN.
+At first, output at Q0 (PIN 3) is HIGH, then with each clock pulse from the 555 timer IC, the output advances to the next PIN.
 Like one clock pulse makes the Q0 LOW and Q1 HIGH, and then the next clock pulse makes the Q1 LOW and Q2 HIGH, and so on.
 After the Q9, it will start from the Q0 again.
-So it creates sequential ON and OFF of all the 10 OUTPUT PINs.
+So it creates sequential ON and OFF of all 10 OUTPUT PINs.
 Below is the PIN diagram and PIN description of 4017:

 IC 4017 Pinout